 If you want to explore a few of these wineries then I recommend you plan a long weekend to Elkin, Dobson, or Lexington.
 A few of my favorites are Carolina Heritage Vineyard & Winery, Elkin Creek Vineyard, and Grassy Creek Vineyard & Winery.

-These are all affordable options and the people that own and work there are SO friendly and sweet.
+These are some of the best wineries near Elkin!
+Plus they are all affordable options and the people that own and work there are SO friendly and sweet.

 The Swan Creek AVA is a sub-division of the Yadkin Valley though some consider this to be part of the Western NC region.
 If you love dry reds then be sure to head here.